 Graduates

-You have (almost) finished your studies?!
-Now it's time to find a job that suits you, your qualifications, and your financial expectations.
-For all graduates, starting a career is an exciting, sometimes challenging process; for graduates with an impairment, it is sometimes even more difficult, even if job advertisements contain the addition: "Severely disabled persons are preferred with equal qualifications".
+You've (almost) finished your studies!
+Now it's time to find a good job that suits you, that you are qualified for and that meets your financial expectations.
+For all graduates, starting a career is an exciting and sometimes challenging process; for graduates with a disability, it is sometimes even more difficult, even if job advertisements include the addition: "Severely disabled persons with equal qualifications will be given preference".

-We inform you here about career guidance offers, counseling centers, bridging opportunities and special assistance:
+We will inform you here about career guidance services, advice centres, bridging options and special assistance.

-As the first barrier-free career program, myAbility supports students and academics with disabilities in their career planning.
-The companies looking for employees at myAbility are explicitly interested in applicants with disabilities.
-In addition, myAbility brings you together with companies in numerous major cities, such as Munich, Hamburg or Berlin, as part of a talent program.
+myAbility is the first barrier-free career programme to support students and academics with disabilities in their career planning.
+The companies looking for employees on myAbility are expressly interested in applications from people with disabilities.
+In addition, myAbility brings you together with companies in numerous major cities such as Munich, Hamburg and Berlin as part of a talent programme.

 iXnet is the network of and for academics with disabilities.
-You can get advice on individual questions about finding a job, funding opportunities or starting a business, exchange ideas with others in forums or take part in the mentoring program. iXnet cooperates with the Bundesagentur für Arbeit.
+You can get advice on individual questions about finding a job, funding opportunities or starting a business, exchange ideas with others in forums or take part in the mentoring programme. iXnet cooperates with the Federal Employment Agency, among others.

-The Zentrale Auslands- und Fachvermittlung (ZAV) of the Federal Employment Agency provides individual support for severely disabled graduates and clarifies the respective options for support and financial assistance.
+The International Placement Services (ZAV) of the Federal Employment Agency supports severely disabled graduates individually and clarifies the respective possibilities for support and financial assistance.

-The graduates can receive advice from the Employer Service regarding application documents, application strategies, funding opportunities, labor market analysis, etc. During this consultation process, the personal qualifications of the graduates are also taken into account.
-During this consultation process, the job seeker's personal qualifications, ideas and interests are also addressed individually.
+Graduates can obtain advice from the employer service regarding application documents, application strategies, funding opportunities, labour market analysis, etc. During this counselling process, the jobseeker's personal qualifications, ideas and interests are also addressed individually.

-Furthermore, the ZAV submits suitable job offers, carries out targeted job acquisition in the nationwide network of companies and organizations, and opens up additional employment opportunities by initiating projects.
+Furthermore, the ZAV submits suitable job offers, carries out targeted job acquisition in the nationwide network of companies and organisations and opens up additional employment opportunities by initiating projects.

 business-card image